Sustainable growth report 2023

 IMO

-Means the International Maritime Organisation, the United Nations specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
+Means the International Maritime Organisation, the United Nations specialised agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

 Net Zero Ratio (NZR)